AnimaTardeb/G4Hunter/README.md

 ------------
 G4-Hunter_2012_2015

-The best way to get help regarding to email the mailing list:
+The best way to get help regarding G4-Hunter is to email:

 bedrat.amina@gmail.com